NixOS/nixos-weekly/README.md

 ## Rules that editor should follow

-TODO: write some guidelines for editors for now we dont have any but maybe we
+TODO: write some guidelines for editors for now we don't have any but maybe we
       should have some